Free S&H For Orders Over $30

 Curcumin has been studied for its potential influence on several biological pathways that are relevant to stress and inflammation, including:

-• Inflammatory cytokines: laboratory and clinical studies have examined how curcumin may affect signaling molecules involved in inflammation.
+• Inflammatory cytokines: Laboratory and clinical studies have examined how curcumin may affect signaling molecules involved in inflammation.

 • NF-κB and related pathways: Curcumin has been evaluated for its interaction with key regulators of inflammatory responses.

-• Oxidative stress: the brain and nervous system are sensitive to oxidative damage, and curcumin has been studied for its antioxidant-supportive properties.
+• Oxidative stress: The brain and nervous system are sensitive to oxidative damage, and curcumin has been studied for its antioxidant-supportive properties.

 • Neuroinflammation: Researchers have explored how curcumin may influence inflammation in brain tissues, which may relate to mood and cognitive function.